Ethorbit/SteamDeck-SteamOS-Guides/README.md

 * A USB-C hub with USB ports which work in the Steam Deck, preferably with power pass-through support so that you can charge the deck as well (securely wiping disks takes a long time)
 * A USB flash drive with a Linux install(er) on it like [this](https://archlinux.org/download/), so you can access the SteamOS partitions from outside

-(While you technically could just do everything inside SteamOS; having an installer and hub will ensure that if a fuckup happens which prevents booting, you'll have full ability to restore the deck back to a working state.
-It will also ensure that SteamOS will not get in your way during encryption.)

 ![Example](https://i.imgur.com/W7EdVYn.png)